tfjmp/website/content/home/phd.md

 {{% callout note %}}
 There are several **fully funded summer internships** available to join my group for the Summer of 2023 via the [MITACS Globalink Research Internship](https://www.mitacs.ca/en/programs/globalink/globalink-research-internship) program.
+You can find the list of eligible countries and institutions [here](https://www.mitacs.ca/en/globalink-research-internship-2023-eligible-universities).
 As an intern you will work on issues relating to systems monitoring, observability, and intrusion detection.
 You will be joining the [Systopia Research Lab](https://systopia.cs.ubc.ca/) and will work closely with current graduate students and other interns.